The Dragon Bites Twice: “Tickling the Tail of the Dragon”

 The same plutonium core - nicknamed "the demon core" - was being used by Daghlian and Slotin at the time of their accidents.
 For more about the demon core and its fate, see historian Alex Wellerstein's article, "The Third Core's Revenge."
 To hear an eyewitness account of the Slotin accident with Raemer Schreiber, click here.

 The Philadelphia Incident

 As the explosion ripped through the transfer room of the Naval Research Laboratory's thermal diffusion experimental pilot-plant, the battleship U.S.S.
 Wisconsin sat berthed not more than two hundred yards away.
-Just back from its "shakedown" cruise, the sailors on board were never made aware that they had been exposed to a cloud of uranium hexafluoride, nor were the fireman and others who responded to the scene.
-Although not highly-radioactive, the uranium-hexafluoride is nevertheless, toxic.
+Just back from its "shakedown" cruise, the sailors on board were never made aware that they had been exposed to a cloud of uranium hexafluoride, nor were the firemen and others who responded to the scene.
+Although not highly radioactive, the uranium hexafluoride was nevertheless toxic.

 - Arnold Kramish, "They were Heroes Too," Washington Post, December 15, 1991.

 - Arnold Kramish, "Hiroshima's First Victims," Rocky Mountain News, Sunday, August 6, 1995.